industrial-data-space/trusted-connector-documentation/docs/_docs/usage_control.md

 Consider the following example rules.

-##### Private data must be anonymized before leaving the Connector
+##### Personal data must be anonymized before leaving the Connector

 ```
 flow_rule {
   id anonymized                       // Rule id
   when service publicEndpoint           // Target identifier
-  receives private                    // Received message labels
+  receives personal                    // Received message labels
   then drop                           // Drop message
 }
 ```

-In this example, a rule `anonymized` declares that if any service matching the `publicEndpoint` description receives a message that contains a label `private`, the message must be dropped and not sent to the service.
+In this example, a rule `anonymized` declares that if any service matching the `publicEndpoint` description receives a message that contains a label `personal`, the message must be dropped and not sent to the service.

 ##### Data must be deleted after 30 days